Updated in 2026

 Emergency Heat Options

-Heating blankets (can take a very long time to offgas), biomats (a little more tolerable) – those two won’t work for the most sensitive.
+Heating blankets can take a very long time to off-gas, biomats are a little less smelly – those two won’t work for the most sensitive.

 Mold and HT-sensitive folks have liked the Biddenford brand of electric blankets the best.

-But the most tolerated hot water bottle is the Japanese Yutanpo metal water bottles.
+Hot water bottles are an emergency option.
+The most inert hot water bottle is this metal water bottle.
 The least toxic plastic hot water bottles are the Fashy thermoplastic line.
+I bought that one and it was pretty good for a flexible plastic, though not for everyone.

 It’s a good idea to have emergency hand and feet warmers (really good to take out with you or for power outages – I find them totally non-toxic).